 The adoption of the 2030 Agenda and the Paris Agreement represent a call for more decisive action on climate change and sustainable development, providing a clear mandate for deeper engagement of the international trade community in this space.

+This work is part of the Climate Strategies project, Making the International Trade System Work for Climate Change, funded by the KR Foundation.
 A complementary policy brief is also available to download.Author: C.Verkuijl, H.van Asselt, T.Moerenhout, L.Casier, P.Wooders

 Type: Working papers